 A landmark Danish study of 2,500 cardiac arrest survivors reveals a troubling blind spot: the tools doctors use to assess recovery may be hiding how differently people are actually doing.

-Every year, tens of thousands of people in the UK survive a cardiac arrest.
+Every year, several thousand people in the UK survive a cardiac arrest.
 They beat the odds.
 Their hearts restart.
 They go home.
 And then, quietly and often invisibly, many of them struggle.

 For decades, doctors have judged recovery by asking one broad question: Is this person doing well, overall?
 A new body of research suggests that question is not nearly good enough.
 It may, in fact, be hiding some of the most important things happening to survivors and leaving them without the targeted support they need.